ebean-orm-deprecated/ebean-querybean/README.md

-# avaje-ebeanorm-querybean
+# ebean-querybean
 Type safe query extension for Ebean ORM

-Refer to the documentation at http://ebean-orm.github.io/docs/query/typesafe
+Refer to the documentation at https://ebean.io/docs/query/query-beans